juxor/afaq/markdown/secI4.md

 does well.
-As Doug Henwood notes, basic science research _"is heavily funded by the public sector and non-profit institutions like universities."_ The internet and computer, for example, were both projects for the Pentagon and _"the government picked up the basic R&amp;D; tab for decades, when neither Wall Street nor private industry showed any interest.
+As Doug Henwood notes, basic science research _"is heavily funded by the public sector and non-profit institutions like universities."_ The internet and computer, for example, were both projects for the Pentagon and _"the government picked up the basic R&amp;D tab for decades, when neither Wall Street nor private industry showed any interest.
 In fact, capital only became interested when the start-up costs had all been borne by the public sector and there were finally profits to be made . . . good American